oat431/Todo_list_backend/README.md

 3 go to resource>application.properties.example and rename it to application.properties

+4 change path to your database location and set username and password

-4 go back to repo folder (/Todo_list_backend)
+5 go back to repo folder (/Todo_list_backend)

-5 run project by this command `mvnw spring-boot:run`
+6 run project by this command `mvnw spring-boot:run`

-6 the application will run on port 5039 (you can also change the port in the application.properties)
+7 the application will run on port 5039 (you can also change the port in the application.properties)

 - if there is some issue please open the issue on this repo.
 I test a little bit of it. but not all of it